awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state.md

 AWS Systems Manager State Manager is a secure and scalable configuration management service that automates the process of keeping your Amazon EC2 and hybrid infrastructure in a state that you define\.

-Some of the tasks you can automate using State Manager, to run on schedules you specify, include:
+The following list describes the types of tasks you can perform with State Manager\.
 + Bootstrap instances with specific software at start\-up
 + Download and update agents on a defined schedule, including SSM Agent
 + Configure network settings